bitcoincashorg/bitcoincash.org/spec/2019-11-15-minimaldata.md

 # Summary

-In the November 2019 upgrade, it is proposed that two new consensus rules will be introduced to Bitcoin Cash:
+In the November 2019 upgrade, two new consensus rules are introduced to Bitcoin Cash:
-- during script execution, executed push opcodes will be restricted to be the minimal form for the resultant stack element.
+- during script execution, executed push opcodes are restricted to be the minimal form for the resultant stack element.
-- during script execution, the decoding of stack elements as numbers will be restricted to only allow minimal forms, in most cases.
+- during script execution, the decoding of stack elements as numbers are restricted to only allow minimal forms, in most cases.

 # Motivation